MoltenGears/Mega-Man-Labs/README.md

 ## Installation and Usage

-To be able to take a look at, edit, test, and build this project, you need **version 3.2.2** of the Godot Engine Editor, which you can download from the [official website](https://godotengine.org/download).
+To be able to take a look at, edit, test, and build this project, you need **version 3.3** of the Godot Engine Editor, which you can download from the [official website](https://godotengine.org/download).
 Just clone or download this repository and import its `project.godot` file from within the Godot editor project manager.
-Other versions might work, but it is recommended to use the currently used version of this project.
+Other versions might work, but it is recommended to use the above-mentioned version of the Godot Engine.

 ## Contributing